Chart Color Schemes

 Malvern East has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Malvern East's population was 23,763 as of August 2025.
-This showed an increase of 1,840 people since the 2021 Census, which recorded a population of 21,923.
-The growth is inferred from ABS data: 23,738 in June 2024 and additional validated addresses post-Census.
-This resulted in a density ratio of 3,139 persons per square kilometer, placing Malvern East in the upper quartile nationally according to AreaSearch's assessment.
-The area's growth rate exceeded its SA4 region's (7.0%) during this period.
-Overseas migration primarily drove population growth.
+Malvern East's population was approximately 23,763 as of November 2025.
+This figure represents an increase of 1,840 people, or 8.4%, since the 2021 Census which recorded a population of 21,923.
+The change is inferred from ABS's estimated resident population of 23,738 in June 2024 and the addition of 112 validated new addresses since the Census date.
+This results in a population density of 3,139 persons per square kilometer, placing Malvern East in the upper quartile nationally according to AreaSearch's assessments.
+The area's growth rate exceeded that of its SA4 region (7.1%) between the 2021 Census and June 2024, making it a growth leader in the region.
+Overseas migration was the primary driver of population growth during this period.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, they utilise VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-These projections forecast above median population growth for Malvern East, with an expected increase of 5,346 persons by 2041, representing a 22.4% total rise over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, they are utilizing VIC State Government's Regional/LGA projections from 2023, adjusting them employing weighted aggregation methods to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for the years 2032 to 2041.
+Based on recent demographic trends and latest population numbers, Malvern East is projected to grow by 5,346 persons to reach a total of 29,109 by 2041, an increase of 22.4% over the 17-year period.

 Frequently Asked Questions - Population